erictfkc/NoVimSettings/README.md

 #NoVimSettings#
 ##======Intro======
-It's my first post on Github.
+It's my first repo on Github.
 This project is a Vim Setting set.
 Give some catechumen to use.
 I collect some useful items and made my vim more friendly.